Skip Global navigation and goto content

 Private Provider Inspections

-OSTDS Operating Permits (only apply to counties that use operating permits)
+Only apply to counties that use operating permits.

 Operating permits are required for aerobic treatment units (ATU), performance based treatments systems (PBTS), commercial septic systems, and industrial or manufacturing zoned (or equivalent) septic systems.